-The novelty of this work lies in the construction of a Bayesian framework for aerodynamic wind turbine model calibration.
-In addition to that, two realistic calibration studies based on the DanAero MW experiments (Madsen et al., 2010) and the New MEXICO experimental data (Boorsma and Schepers, 2016).
+- The novelty of this work lies in the construction of a Bayesian framework for aerodynamic wind turbine model calibration.
+In addition to that, we will perform two realistic calibration studies based on the DanAero MW experiments (Madsen et al., 2010) and the New MEXICO experimental data (Boorsma and Schepers, 2016).
 The former dataset will be used to calibrate airfoil polars, while the latter will be used to calibrate yaw model parameters.
 The DanAero experiments were supplied by DTU within the framework of IEA Task 29.
-Although extensive comparisons between results from a large variety of codes (including the AeroModule employed in this study) were performed on DanAero and NewMexico in Task 29 (Schepers et al., 2018, 2021), no thorough uncertainty analysis and calibration was performed yet.
-We stress that, even though these studies show a realistic application of our method with actual data, they correspond to idealized situations, and the main purpose of this paper is to demonstrate the calibration framework and its potential for application to a wide variety of wind engineering problems.
+Although extensive comparisons between results from a large variety of codes - 65 (including the AeroModule employed in this study) were performed on DanAero and NewMexico in Task 29 (Schepers et al., 2018, 2021), no thorough uncertainty analysis and calibration was performed yet.

 The outline of this paper is as follows: Section 2 discusses the two experimental datasets considered in this study (DanAero and New MEXICO).
 Section 3 describes the aerodynamic code used in this work (the so-called Aero-Module), plus parameterization of its inputs and outputs.
-The Bayesian calibration methodology, which is accelerated by constructing a PCE-based surrogate model, is detailed in section 4.
+The Bayesian calibration methodology, which is accelerated by constructing a PCE-based

+50 surrogate model, is detailed in section 4.
 Finally, the results of the calibration and discussion are presented in section 5 followed by conclusions drawn in section 6.